aecio/correlation-sketches/README.md

 ### QCR Index

 The QCR index implementation from the ICDE'21 paper is the class `corrsketches.benchmark.index.QCRSketchIndex`.
-Using the default constructor of `QCRSketchIndex`, will create an in-memory index and will construct sketches using the default configurations.
-But you can also customize the constructor to store the index and to use different correlation estimators as in the example bellow.
+Using the default constructor of `QCRSketchIndex`, we can create an in-memory index and construct sketches using the default configurations.
+But you can also customize the constructor to store the index and to use different correlation estimators, as in the example below.

 To see more examples of how to use the API, you can look at the unit test class: `SketchIndexTest`.